raykroeker/thinkparity/server/README.txt

 is both lightskinned and innocent; Shakespeare uses her as a symbol of purity to contrast malevolent Iago and his worldly wife, Emilia.

+    The desdemona product is a remote (server side) internal product that manages the user's containers; documents and profiles

 Build Tools:
     1. The Apache Ant Project:   1.6.5   http://ant.apache.org